1 Fairy tales and storybooks

 There are so many talking toys on the market these days.
 Try one that says greetings in the target language (or multiple languages) or one that sings traditional songs/nursery rhymes from the target country.

-27 Decorate your child’s room with learning posters (colors, numbers) or pictures from the target country (flag, the cities, etc.)
+27 Decorate your child’s room with learning posters

 Get some large colorful posters to decorate your child’s room or the learning space you use.
-Point things out and ask questions, swap roles and have your child ask the questions too, this also helps model the pronunciation.
+Point things out and ask questions, swap roles, and have your child ask the questions too, this also helps model the pronunciation.
 Ask which is your child’s favorite poster and why?

 Follow their lead on the things that interest them.

-28 Follow a simple syllabus prepared for kids
+28 Simple syllabus prepared for kids

 Use the simple syllabus prepared in your language learning system or make one yourself.
 Let your child know what it is so he/she can see what they will be doing.
 Children tend to do better when they know what is coming and what is expected of them.